MarioEpack/EpackCleaner/README.md

 # EpackCleaner.py
-# Simple script used for deleting compressed/archived files.
+# Command-line script used for deleting compressed/archived files.